stilosdesign/slick-community/README.md

-# coginder-community
+# slick-community
-Coginder is a micro framework PHP
+Slick is a micro framework PHP